ioccc-src/winner/faq.md

 <div id="try_mastodon">
-### Q: What is Mastodon and why does IOCCC use it?
+### Q 10.6: What is Mastodon and why does IOCCC use it?
 </div>

 The [IOCCC uses Mastodon](https://fosstodon.org/@ioccc) for news updates,